-- A.7.1.2.3 This requirement is not intended to prevent service technicians from performing the inspections. - A.7.2.1.1 Frequency of fire extinguisher inspections should be based on the need of the area in which fire extinguishers are located.
-The required monthly inspection is a minimum. - A.7.2.1.2 Inspections should be performed on extinguishers 12 times per year, at regular intervals not exceeding 31 days. - A.7.2.1.3 Inspections should be more frequent if any of the following conditions exists: - (1) High frequency of fires in the past - (2) Severe hazards - (3) Susceptibility to tampering, vandalism, or malicious mischief - (4) Possibility of, or history of, theft of fire extinguishers - Locations that make fire extinguishers susceptible to mechanical injury - (6) Possibility of visible or physical obstructions - (7) Exposure to abnormal temperatures or corrosive atmospheres - (8) Characteristics of fire extinguishers, such as susceptibility to leakage
+A.7.2.1.1 Frequency of fire extinguisher inspections should be based on the need of the area in which fire extinguishers are located.
+The required monthly inspection is a minimum.

+A.7.2.1.2 Inspections should be performed on extinguishers 12 times per year, at regular intervals not exceeding 31 days.

+A.7.2.1.3 Inspections should be more frequent if any of the following conditions exists:

+- (1) High frequency of fires in the past - (2) Severe hazards - (3) Susceptibility to tampering, vandalism, or malicious mischief - (4) Possibility of, or history of, theft of fire extinguishers - (5) Locations that make fire extinguishers susceptible to mechanical injury - (6) Possibility of visible or physical obstructions - (7) Exposure to abnormal temperatures or corrosive atmospheres - (8) Characteristics of fire extinguishers, such as susceptibility to leakage